 Lastly, define the project scope.
 Decide what will be included in project execution and what won’t.
-This step is important to control the project length and budget, as well as making sure there is no scope creep once the team gets going.
+This step is important to control the project length and budget, as well as make sure there is no scope creep once the team gets going.

 For example, if you are opening a customer support center, list out details like its location, size, number of employees, the support functions it has to carry, etc.

 Review the project scope once again after writing about the risks.
-Depending on the limitations the scope could be lessened or expanded.
+Depending on the limitations, the scope could be lessened or expanded.

 In this section of your document, you will want to write about 3 things – risks, dependencies, and limitations.

 First, consider the possible risks.
 Are your competitors doing something similar and can beat you to market?
 Can the market change, and the outcome of the project become irrelevant?
 Is the market stable?
 Think about what risks you run with the specific project, and make sure to list them in this section.